Gallbladder disease: Diagnosis

 A diagnostic workup is based on the most likely diagnosis.
 In testing for gallbladder disease, specifically, liver panel tests and pancreatic enzymes such as lipase will be within normal limits.
 There can be a mild elevation in alkaline phosphatase and bilirubin in some instances, such as cholecystitis.
 If gallstones are blocking other biliary tract areas causing pancreatic gallstones or choledocholithiasis, elevated liver panel, pancreatic enzymes, and bilirubin will be noted.

 Ultrasound is the diagnostic imaging of choice to examine for thickening of the gallbladder walls, polyps, pericholecystic fluid, and gallstones.
 A positive Murphy's sign may also be noted using the ultrasound transducer.
 Another imaging modality is using cholescintigraphy to examine hepatic function.
 This scan assesses if the gallbladder is functioning as it is supposed to with a controlled amount of hormone.
 In regards to a suspected choledocholithiasis, a endoscopic retrograde cholangiopancreatography (ERCP) is used in both the diagnosis and treatment as it can remove the stones that are blocking the bile ducts causing choledocholithiasis.

 Treatment

 In patients with an asymptomatic disease where a gallstone or small polyp was found incidentally, no further treatment is undertaken until symptoms arise.
 When an individual has symptomatic gallbladder disease and early-stage cancer, a cholecystectomy is utilized.
 A cholecystectomy is controversial in advanced cancer due to the low 5-year survival rate, especially if regional lymph nodes are involved.
 Symptoms of gallbladder disease typically decrease after cholecystectomy unless the abdominal pain was caused by other digestive tract diseases such as irritable bowel syndrome.

-Nonsurgical treatment of gallstones and cholecystitis includes medication therapy are used to dissolve the stones.
-Chenodeoxycholic acid and ursodiol with ursodiol more commonly used due to their side-effect profile.
+Nonsurgical treatment of gallstones and cholecystitis includes medication (for example chenodeoxycholic acid and ursodiol) to dissolve the stones.
+Because of side effects, ursodiol is more commonly chosen.
 It will take approximately two years to dissolve small stones with medications.
 Other avenues to reduce the modifiable risk factors that one may have for gallstones by reducing weight, dietary changes to lower cholesterol, and triglycerides.